andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 ## PostgreSQL Optimizations
-As discussed earlier, we could disable write ahead logging (WAL) for the `solid_cache_entries` table to reduce write IO operations.
+As discussed earlier, we could disable write-ahead logging (WAL) for the `solid_cache_entries` table to reduce write IO operations.
 If Postgres were to crash or have an "unclean shutdown", and `solid_cache_entries` was unlogged, the table [will be truncated](https://www.postgresql.org/docs/current/sql-createtable.html) on startup.
 If that's not acceptable, keep the table "logged," which is the default.

 With that said, to change the table from the default of "logged" to unlogged, run:
 ```sql